Myanmar's neighbours, some ASEAN members hold secretive talks on crisis - sources

 "This effort will not supplant ASEAN," the second source said of the ongoing talks, "This will only complement."

-(Reporting by Devjyot Ghoshal; Additional reporting by Reuters Staff, Panu Wongcha-um in Bangkok and Stanley Widianto in Jakarta; Editing by Martin Petty)
+(Reporting by Devjyot Ghoshal; Additional reporting by Reuters Staff, Panu Wongcha-um in Bangkok, Stanley Widianto in Jakarta and Tanvi Mehta in New Delhi; Editing by Martin Petty)

 ((Devjyot.Ghoshal@thomsonreuters.com;))